Kinovarobotics/kinova-ros/README.md

 # Supported versions
-The master and kinetic-devel branches have been tested with ROS Kinetic and Ubuntu 16.04 64 bits.
+The master branch has been tested with ROS Kinetic and ROS Melodic.

 You can checkout the [indigo-devel](https://github.com/Kinovarobotics/kinova-ros/tree/indigo-devel) for ROS Indigo and Ubuntu 14.04 support, but the branch is no longer maintained.